hiveml/simple-ml-serving/README.md

 app.run(host='127.0.0.1',port=9876)
 ```

-This looks quite good, except for the fact that flask and tensorflow are both fully synchronous - flask processes one request at a time in the order they are received, and tensorflow fully occupies the thread when doing the image classification.
+This looks quite good, except for the fact that flask and tensorflow are both fully synchronous - flask processes one request at a time in the order they are received, and Tensorflow fully occupies the thread when doing the image classification.

-As it's written, the bottleneck is probably still in running the actual neural net.
-The main potential performance gain is adding batching logic, which provides a rather large speedup on gpu-accelerated hardware.
-Doing so requires moving to an asynchronous web framework such as Twisted/Klein and running the Tensorflow computation in a separate thread.
+As it's written, the speed bottleneck is probably still in the actual computation work, so there's not much point upgrading the Flask wrapper code.
+And maybe this code is sufficient to handle your load, for now.

+There are 2 obvious ways to scale up request thoroughput : scale up horizontally by increasing the number of workers, which is covered in the next section, or scale up vertically by utilizing a GPU and batching logic.
+Implementing the latter requires a webserver that is able to handle multiple pending requests at once, and decide whether to keep waiting for a larger batch or send it off to the Tensorflow graph thread to be classified, for which this Flask app is horrendously unsuited.
+My personal preference is Twisted + Klein for keeping code in Python, or Node.js + ZeroMQ if you prefer first class event loop support or the ability to hook into non-Python ML frameworks such as Torch.

 ## Scaling up: Load Balancing and Service Discovery ##

 OK, so now we have a single server serving our model, but maybe it's too slow or our load is getting too high.
-We'd like to spin up more of these servers - how can we distribute requests across each of them ?
+We'd like to spin up more of these servers - how can we distribute requests across each of them?

 The ordinary method is to add a proxy layer, perhaps haproxy or nginx, which balances the load between the backend servers while presenting a single uniform interface to the client.
 To automatically detect how many backend servers are up and where they are located, people generally use a "service discovery" tool, which may be bundled with the load balancer or be separate.

-Setting up and learning how to use these tools is beyond the scope of this article, so I've included a very rudimentary proxy using the node.js package `seaport`.
+Setting up and learning how to use these tools is beyond the scope of this article, so I've included a very rudimentary proxy using the node.js service discovery package `seaport`.

 ```
 INSERT CODE HERE